 If the regulator is disabled by connecting Vss to the ENVREG pin, the power to the core is supplied directly by VDD.
 The voltage levels for VDD must not exceed the specified VDDCORE levels.
-A bypass capacitor should be connected to the VDDCORE/VCAP pin, but is not required.
-Whether or not the regulator is used, it is always a good practice to have sufficient capacitance on all supply pins.
+In Regulator Disabled mode, a 0.1 μ F capacitor should be connected to the VDDCORE/VCAP pin (see Figure 28-2).